wjomlex/hanabi-conventions/README.md

 * Similar to a normal *Prompt*, if a *Priority Prompt* mades you play the left-most card and it was not the matching card, then you should continuing playing clued cards until you find the matching card.
 * Finally, note that the "left-most" *Priority* is contextual and does not always apply.
 For example, it is common for players to play a right-most card that was originally clued with a *Save Clue*, since that card was explicitly saved and that the other cards in the hand of the same rank could potentially be duplicates.

+### Play/discard order of like cards

+* One may hold multiple *like* cards at a given time.
+"Like" here means playable cards of the same rank, or trash cards.
+Meaning can be encoded here in the order in which these cards are played or discarded, respectively.

+* The "play order principle" defines the conventional order in which to play/discard these cards.
+* The meaning we assign to non-conventional play/discard order depends on the game period:
+  * In the early game and midgame, applying to multiple playable cards of same rank but undistinguished suit (most commonly opening hand 1s), or multiple trash cards, or multiple fully distinguished playable 5s:
+    * Playing/discarding these cards in the non-conventional order indicates a *chop move*, and the number of cards skipped in the conventional order indicates which player should chop move.
+Examples:
+      * Alice has three opening hand undistinguished 1s clued.
+She is expected to play the *rightmost* one.
+Playing the *middle* one will chop move Bob, and playing the *left* one will chop move Cathy.
+      * Alice has three trash 1s clued in the midgame.
+She is expected to discard the *leftmost* 1.
+Discarding the *middle* one chop moves Bob; discarding the *rightmost* one chop moves Cathy.
+      * Alice has been 2-saved, leaving her with 2s on slots 3 and 4.
+Finally, all the 1s are played, and her 2s are still uncolored.
+She is expected to play slot 4 first, since it is known to be an important card; the other may be a dupe.
+Playing slot 3 will chop move Bob.
+  * In the lategame, applying to multiple trash cards, or multiple fully distinguished playable 5s:
+    * These are expected to discard/play *right to left*, so that a discard/play of the non-*rightmost* indicates a *positional play* on someone else's hand in the corresponding slot.
+Examples:
+      * Alice holds two yellow cards in the lategame, in slots 1 and 3, and all yellow stacks have been completed.
+Alice is expected to discard slot 3; discarding slot 1 will indicate that one of her teammates has an uncalled playable card on slot 1.
+By extension, discarding slots 2 or 4 also indicate positional plays.
+      * Alice holds a playable true yellow 5 in slot 2 and a playable true blue 5 in slot 3.
+Alice expected to play the blue 5; playing the yellow 5 indicates another player may blind play slot 2.

 ### A Priority Flowchart (For Choosing Between 2+ Playable Cards)

 *Priority* can sometimes be confusing.
 [Here is a handy flowchart](https://raw.githubusercontent.com/Zamiell/hanabi-conventions/master/img/priority_flowchart.png) that shows, in general, which card should be played when there is a choice between two cards.